Russian forces tighten grip on Kyiv gateway as residents describe growing perils

 James Gow, a war crimes expert at King’s College London, said there are no well-known examples of international war crimes cases dealing with the blocking of water and electricity supplies to civilians.

 “There is nothing clearly to prohibit cutting water and power” in international law, he said in an email.
-But under the Rome statute, which governs the International Criminal Court, it is a crime to intentionally starve civilians or “cause conditions where they can’t survive.”
+But under the Rome statute, which governs the International Criminal Court, it is a crime to intentionally starve civilians or “cause conditions where they can’t survive,” according to Alex Whiting, an international law expert and visiting professor at Harvard Law School.

 On Tuesday, more people streamed out of Irpin.